 - Check for tears, cracks, or hardening

-- Replace gaskets showing wear (don’t wait for failure)
+- Replace gaskets showing wear rather than waiting for total failure

 - Cost to replace: $100-$300

-- Cost of running with bad gasket: $200+ annually in energy waste
+- Cost of running with a bad gasket: $200+ annually in energy waste

 Mistake 9: Skipping Filter Replacements